turingschool-examples/auction_2201/README.md

 ## Iteration 3 - More bidding stuff!

 Use TDD to update your classes to respond to the following interaction pattern.
 Some notes:
+- `bidders` should list the names of each attendee that bid on the item.
+- `close_bidding` should update the item so that it will not accept additional bids.
 - `bidder_info` should return a hash with keys that are attendees, and values that are a hash with that attendee's budget and an array of items that attendee has bid on.
-- `close_bidding` should update the item so that it will not accept additional bids

 ```ruby
 pry(main)> require './lib/item'